COVID-19 Testing and Screening

 Not everyone will be tested for coronavirus.
 People who think they need to be tested due to a confirmed exposure should contact their primary care doctor.
 If appropriate, your doctor will advise you on where to go for testing.

 To determine who should be tested, we use the guidelines and criteria set forth by the CDC and California Department of Public Health.
-At this time, testing for patients in Tiers 3 and 4 cannot be accommodated within Sharp due to limited testing capability.
 If you do not meet any of the criteria but would like a test, please find information for free testing options on 2-1-1 San Diego.

 Where can I get tested if I'm not able to get a doctor's order for a COVID-19 test?